Just over half marks needed for A in A-level maths, leaked documents show

 The grade boundaries have been leaked the day before sixth formers across England, Wales and Northern Ireland are due to receive their A-level results.

+OCR said their grade boundaries are released to schools in advance and they share them with students on results day, a system designed “to minimise the chance of students feeling anxious” if they see the boundaries without their grades.

-The leaked boundaries also show that 72% of marks were needed overall for an A* in the maths A-level this summer, along with just over a third of marks (34%) for a C grade.
+The leaked Edexcel document also shows that this summer, 43 marks (14%) would result in an E grade – considered a pass, while just over a third of marks (34%) would mean a C grade.

-The figures relate to overall Edexcel grade boundaries for the new specification maths A-level.
+These figures relate to overall grade boundaries for new specification maths A-levels.

 Maths is one of the last subjects to be reformed as part of a major overhaul of exams in England.